arhorno/rticonnextdds-examples/examples/routing_service/file_shapes_adapter/c/README.md

 # Example Code: Routing Service File Adapter

 ## Example Description
-This example shows how to create a simple adapter for the ShapeType using the RTI Routing Service Adapter SDK in C. The adapter creates a stream reader/writer to use it as an input/output for routing service.
+This example shows how to create a simple adapter for the ShapeType using the RTI Routing Service Adapter SDK in C. The adapter creates a stream reader/writer to use it as an input/output for Routing Service.
 The file to read/write and other options can be configured as properties in the xml configuration file.
 The format used to read or write in files is CSV, where each line contains the fields of a single sample.
 ## Building C example